Skip to Content

 Couple visiting Burntcoat Head Park

 A visit to Nova Scotia is not complete without witnessing the incredible tides of the Bay of Fundy.
-Each day, twice a day, 160 billion+ tons of seawater flow in and out of the Bay of Fundy!

 • Posted in Bay of Fundy

-• Comments Off on 8 Ways to experience the Bay of Fundy
+• Comments Off on 8 Ways to Experience the Bay of Fundy

 Bear River